rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Study_Guide.md

 Add some exception checking to your inventory class to handle if a user tries to purchase more candy than there is in inventory.

-Bonus: Write your exception as it's own class (as described
+Bonus: Write your exception as it's own class (as described starting on page 108 in your text).